-Our Academic Advisement Center collaborates with students on their academic potential through support services and engaging programs designed to assist them in achieving personal and professional success in an increasingly complex global environment.
+Our Academic Advisement Center collaborates with students to help them reach their academic potential.
+We offer support services and engaging programs designed to assist in achieving personal and professional success.

-Veterans!
-Utilizing you GI Bill® to pay their tuition can only be in undeclared status for two semesters.
+Veterans utilizing the GI Bill to pay tuition may only be classified as ‘undeclared’ for two semesters.

 Advisor-Student Partnership — Although the academic advisor assists the student with decisions throughout the student's academic career, the student is responsible for making decisions regarding personal and educational goals.
 The student is ultimately responsible for satisfying all graduation requirements.
 The academic advisor can be of invaluable assistance to the student in defining and evaluating many goals and options for academic planning.